valory-xyz/docs/docs/protocol/register_packages_on-chain.md

 ## Register an agent

-Connect your wallet to the frontend, open the [agents section](https://protocol.autonolas.network/agents) and press the _Register_ button.
+Connect your wallet to the Protocol app, open the [agents section](https://protocol.autonolas.network/agents) and press the _Register_ button.
 Fill in the data of your agent:

   1. **Owner Address.** The wallet address of the agent owner (starting with `0x...`).
 It does not need to be the address of the connected wallet.